Published April 2018

 To which I reply…

-No company can guarantee results for SEO, adwords, Facebook or any web based or social media marketing…
+No company can guarantee results for SEO, Adwords, Facebook or any other web based or social media marketing…

 Any marketing of any nature that ever existed, actually…

 So I tried to explain that marketing is placing yourself out there for people to see.